Starsky & Hutch x2note

 - It also cast Noel Neill as the dying Gertrude Vanderworth.

 - Ricki Lake (the original movie's Tracy Turnblad) makes a cameo in the new Hairspray version.

 - Jerry Stiller (the original movie's Wilber Turnblad) also appears as Mr. Pinky, manager of a plus-sized woman's boutique who wants to hire Tracy as a spokesmodel.

-- Charlies Angels Full Throttle had a cameo by Jaclyn Smith, playing a former Angel.
+- Charlies Angels Full Throttle had a cameo by Jaclyn Smith, playing a former Angel strongly implied to be Kelly.
 (And when the first film was released, it was reported that the late Farrah Fawcett had been offered a cameo, but said she'd only appear if she could be Charlie.)